Authentication

 }

-The method User::login() should throw an exception when the username or password doesn't match those we've defined earlier.
-As we already know, that would result in a Tracy red-screen, or, in production mode, a message informing about an internal server error.
-We wouldn't like that.
-That's why we catch the exception and add a nice and friendly error message to the form.
+The User::login() method throws an exception if the username and password do not match the credentials in the configuration file.
+As we know, this could result in a Tracy red screen or, in production mode, a server error message.
+We don't want that.
+Therefore, we catch the exception and add a nice, user-friendly error message to the form.

-When the error occurs in the form, the page with the form will be rendered again, and above the form, there will be a nice message, informing the user that they have entered a wrong username or password.
+When a form error occurs, the page with the form is re-rendered, and a message appears above the form informing the user that they entered the wrong username or password.

-We will secure a form for adding and editing posts.
-It is defined in the presenter EditPresenter
+We will secure the form for adding and editing posts, which is defined in the EditPresenter

 .
 The goal is to